Nagum0/MikuVM/README.md

 - A very simple and minimal virtual machine built in rust for fun.
 - Nothing serious and professional I'm just fucking around and finding out!
+- I'm doing this mainly to learn about rust too and it's features.

 ### Usage
 ```command